Structure & Content

 If you would like to gain some more practical experience, you have the opportunity to earn ECTS credits for a study-related internship in a company and country of your choice.
 Find out more here the bachelor's guide.

 Please note that we do not provide any internships for you, but you can check out the WU Career Center (ZBP) website and participate in the center’s counselling and training sessions.

 Are you interested in working on projects in developing countries?
 Check out the SDG-internships.

 If you would like to gain international experience, you can spend a semester abroad at one of our partner universities.
 To be eligible to apply for an exchange semester, you need to have earned a minimum of 38 ECTS credits (excl. free electives).

-In preparation for your stay abroad you will have to take the course Cross-Cultural Competence.
-This cross-cultural course will be recognized as a free elective.
-We strongly recommend you to take your free electives during your exchange semester.Additionally, you can complete a specialization abroad at one of our partner universities.
+In preparation for your stay abroad you will have to take the course Cross-Cultural Competence (3 ECTS) in English.
+These 3 ECTS credits will be deducted from the 26 ECTS credits which you have to complete in the form of free electives.If the course Cross-Cultural Competence for your country of destination is not available in English, please register for a course in English which does not have a focus on a specific region.
+We strongly recommend you to take your free electives during your exchange semester.Additionally, you may complete a specialization abroad at one of our partner universities.
 The courses taken for the specialization abroad must be business-related and thematically related.
 In addition, the specialization abroad must be completed during studies outside of Austria and outside of your home country at one of our partner universities.